zenaro147/wifi-gbp-emulator/readme.md

 Additionally an [OLED Display](https://github.com/zenaro147/wifi-gbp-emulator/#oled-display) can be added via G22 -> Display SCL / G21 -> Display SDA.
 If you have some trouble with these pins, you can use any other GPIO pin as SCL/SDA

-## Micro SD Card Setup
+## SD/MicroSD Card Setup
-You can add a [Micro SD Card like this](https://www.amazon.com/Adapter-Reader-interface-driver-Arduino/dp/B01MSNX0TW/) to save the received data and the web server content.
+You can add a [Micro SD Card Module](https://pt.aliexpress.com/item/4000002592780.html) or a [SD Card Module](https://pt.aliexpress.com/item/32523666863.html) to save the received data and the web server content.
+I highly recommend to get one, especially the [SD Card Module](https://pt.aliexpress.com/item/32523666863.html), It's more stable than [Micro SD Card Module](https://pt.aliexpress.com/item/4000002592780.html).
+This will able you to save 400 pictures without any Flash Memory issue.
 To use it, you need to uncomment `#define FSTYPE_SDCARD` and connect the pins following this schema
 ```
 | SD ADAPTER |  ESP32  |